-Building projects begin as an idea about improving or changing the physical world you inhabit, but the process to make this change happen is often not immediately obvious to the prospective building owner.
-For homeowners a knee-jerk reaction often is to call a builder in to wander around the home.
+Building projects begin as an idea about improving or changing the physical world you inhabit.
+The process to make this change happen is often not immediately obvious to the prospective building owner.
+For homeowners, a knee-jerk reaction often is to call a builder in to wander around the home.
 But this is far too pre-emptive.
 Knowledge can be gained, but a builder is a player in what is actually the back end of the process.

 Development: time frame, profitability, financials, marketability, development team, land availability

 Renovator: family needs, time to complete and finance

 Whether you are embarking on a renovation, new build, development, commercial shop fit out or institutional art gallery there is the common thread that possible works must be prepared for to provide suitability of structure, use and value.
 Stepping into the project a prospective building creator will need to establish and understand in their mind what can be possible.
 Their objective will come together piece by piece.

 The engagement of an architect can occur at different stages along this path depending on the familiarity of the process to develop by the owner.